List of British films of 2026

 This article lists British feature-length films and full-length documentaries that have their premiere in 2026 and were at least partly produced by the United Kingdom.
 It does not feature short films, medium-length films, made-for-TV films, pornographic films, filmed theater, VR films or interactive films, nor does it include films screened in film festivals in previous years that have theatrical premieres in 2026.

+British films box office

+The highest-grossing independent British films released in 2026 according to the British Film Institute, by domestic box office gross revenue, are as follows: